-Key Steps in Preparing for an International Job
+8 Key Tips in Preparing for an International Job

 How to prepare for an International Job

-Today, somehow, the folks at the sharp end book their own flights and look for their own accommodation.
+Today, the folks at the sharp end somehow book their flights and look for accommodation.
 And if you work for yourself, you'll be booking flights on the way to the airport and cell phone a hotel.
 So, here are suggestions to get yourself ready for that international job.

 Are you interested in working internationally?

-Check pages of your passports to ensure you have enough for when you decide to travel in countries other than where you're going.
+Check pages of your passports to ensure you have enough for when you decide to travel to countries other than where you're going.
 Some countries need a page for the visa.
 Each time you renew, they'll need another page.
-Sometimes you can get a visa upon entry, only for a month or 3 at most and then this will be renewed so make sure you have several blank pages in your passport.
+Sometimes you can get a visa upon entry, only for a month or three at most and then renewal, so make sure you have several blank pages in your passport.

 Always get business visas when these are available.
 Check on the country website and make sure you know!
-Often, in countries where you don't need a visa to travel, you will need a visa to work.
-If you are close to an embassy of the country you are going to, it is better to get a visa right there.
-While airport visas avoid the complexity of going to embassies when you don't live close to one, they can be a hassle upon arrival as most passengers are also lining up to get a regular visa and you are the odd person out.
-If you have to, prepare the required documentation such as pictures.
+Often, you will need a visa to work in countries where you don't need a visa to travel.
+If you are close to an embassy in the country you are going to, it is better to get a visa right there.
+While airport visas avoid the complexity of going to embassies when you don't live close to one, they can be a hassle upon arrival.
+Most passengers are lining up to get a regular visa, and you are the odd person.
+If you have to, prepare the required documentation, such as pictures.

 Sometimes, they may ask for a letter from your employer stating your assignment in the country and also your address when you are in the country.